 Kemari park is renowned for its otherworldly scenery and pristine boggy habitats… it’s one of Latvia’s most famous tourist sites and is highly ‘Instagrammable’, especially at sunset.,

 This road trip proved more successful and we managed to get there without any major incidents, apart from missing the turn off.
-The Kemeri Bog is not well signposted so, if you take this trip, make sure to check the location on local maps.
+The Kemeri Bog is not well signposted so, if you take this trip, make sure to check the exact location on local maps and don’t trust your GPS.

 There’s a choice of two boardwalk trails – a short, quick route and the more rewarding, 3-km circular walk which takes around 50-60 minutes to complete.
 We took the longer route which takes you through a remarkable landscape of woods, stunted trees, raised bogs and reed beds.